Help Us To Help Our Fellow Veterans

 - Please let Chapter 48 know (via phone, email, or in writing) where you have made your donation so that we can follow up with the 501(c)3.

 HOW TO SUPPORT THE LOCAL DAV VOLUNTEER TRANSPORTATION NETWORK (VTN)

 In 1987, a government program providing veterans travel reimbursement was discontinued.
 Recognizing that many veterans would be left without care, DAV created the DAV Transportation Network Program.
 This program provides cost-free rides using donated vehicles for eligible veterans to their VA medical appointments from their homes and back.

 DAV vehicle resources work with the U.S. Department of Veterans Affairs Healthcare (VHA) system to provide transportation to help veterans overcome transportation barriers to treatment.
 The VA Center for Development & Civic Engagement (CDCE) conducts the vetting, onboarding process, and oversight management of volunteers.
 DAV assists with volunteer recruitment, outreach, and training.

-To ensure the program’s success, we need help funding this vital program in Northern California, which includes the Transportation Coordinator position salary, and purchasing new vehicles, for these counties: Sonoma, Mendocino, Humboldt, and many others.
+To ensure the program’s success, we need help funding this vital program in Northern California, which includes the Transportation Coordinator position’s salary and purchasing new vehicles.

-Donations are tax-deductible when donating directly to DAV Department of California for this program.
-When donating specify which program you are supporting, such as the DAV Transportation Network for the San Francisco VA Health Care System (VISN 21) which includes several counties in Northern California.
-Contact Chapter 48 directly to receive a donation form specifically for the DAV Transportation Network serving VISN 21.
+Donations are tax-deductible when donating directly to DAV California Rehabilitation Foundation for this program.
+When donating, specify which program you are supporting, such as the DAV Volunteer Transportation Network (VTN) for the San Francisco VA Health Care System.

 HELP US REACH MORE POTENTIAL VOLUNTEERS